Orina/StayFocused/README.md

 * TextInputLayout with default animation was used for editing task title and description.
 * DatePickerDialog was used for due date selection.

-Persistence: data are stored in Sqlite database.
+Persistence: data is stored in Sqlite database.

 <br/>